MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/transition-web-app.md

 - A legacy web client app.
 - Although not required, we recommend a non-production environment to test your app and ensure it does not impact your current deployment or development cycles.
 More information: [Manage sandbox instances](/dynamics365/customer-engagement/admin/manage-sandbox-instances)

-## Create the environment
+## Prepare the environment
-First, create a new sandbox environment and enable **Unified Interface Only** mode, which will use Unified Interface for all model-driven apps in the environment.
+First, select a non-production environment and enable **Unified Interface Only** mode, which will use Unified Interface for all model-driven apps in the environment.
 This also includes any Dynamics 365 for Customer Engagement application modules originally configured for the web client.

-1. Go to the [Power Platform Admin center](https://admin.powerplatform.microsoft.com/), select **Environments**, and then select an environment.
+1. Go to the [Power Platform Admin center](https://admin.powerplatform.microsoft.com/), select **Environments**, and then select a sandbox environment.
 2. Go to **Settings** > **Behavior** > **Interface settings** and then select **Use Unified Interface only**.

 > [!NOTE]
-> If you need to switch the environment back to its original state you can toggle the unified interface setting to revert to the original interface.
+> If you need to switch the environment back to its previous state you can toggle the unified interface setting to revert to the original interface.
 More information: [Enable Unified Interface Only](/dynamics365/customer-engagement/admin/enable-unified-interface-only)

 ## Run and validate your app in the Unified Interface